-Forms, spatial planning, cultural aspects, symbolism, art, color, materials of construction and construction technique, proportioning systems, religious beliefs and practices in the vernacular architecture of the following:
+Forms, spatial planning, cultural aspects, symbolism, art, color, materials of construction and construction technique, proportioning systems, religious beliefs and practices in the vernacular

 - Kerala: Evolution of the Nalukettu, performance spaces- Koothampalam, Houses of the coastal regions. - Tamil Nadu: Houses and palaces of the Chettinad region; Agraharams of the temple towns.